alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 You can either use the `Owner` role or a custom role with `Microsoft.Authorization/*` and `Microsoft.Subscription/*` permissions.

 You can either assign the role to subscriptions individually or to a management group.
-This can be the same management group as the usage app or a child group of it, which is useful if you want to monitor spending on subscriptions but only automatically turn off some subscriptions.

-See above for instructions on role assignment via the Portal or CLI.

 ### Add the Web App's URL to the App Registration